Table of Contents

 - Provide earlier and clearer feedback.

-- Balance thoroughness with efficiency.
+- Balance review thoroughness with efficiency.

 How did we do?